Skip to main content

 2. What’s changed since my last visit?

 New symptoms, worsening pain, side effects from meds—whatever’s different, write it down.
 Changes over time are critical data points, and they help your doctor spot patterns that might otherwise get missed.
+We highly recommend tools like this blood pressure monitor that track your results over time, so you can report them accurately to your doctor.

 3. What do I need to follow up on?